dcreply4u/2025-AI-TUNER-AGENTV3/docs/PROJECT_CONTEXT.md

 12. **DBC Files:** Load DBC files via CAN interface tab → "Load DBC File" button ⭐ NEW
 13. **CAN Simulator:** Use Simulator tab in CAN interface to test without hardware ⭐ NEW
 14. **QA Tests:** Run `python tests/run_all_tests.py` for comprehensive testing ⭐ NEW
+15. **AI Advisor:** Uses Google/DuckDuckGo web search to auto-populate knowledge base ⭐ NEW
+16. **Web Search:** Automatically searches web for every question to ensure high confidence ⭐ NEW
+17. **Auto-Population:** Knowledge base automatically learns from web search results ⭐ NEW
+18. **Confidence:** Optimized for very high confidence (0.75-1.0) when sources available ⭐ NEW
+19. **Response Style:** More conversational and natural, like modern AI assistants ⭐ NEW
+20. **Website List:** Removed - now uses Google search instead of slow forum scraping ⭐ NEW

 ---